liammcluckie/Low-Tide-Surf-Club/readMe.md

 ## Design
 ###     - Colour Scheme

-            - The main colours used will be very simplistic and tonal, using ivory, charcoal and black.
+            - The main colours used will be greyscale and very simplistic, using ivory, charcoal and black.

             - Reasoning behind these choices are that they add a sense of luxury to the brand and don't pull the attention away from the imagery on the site.